leon4rd/test/README.md

-## What do you call a cow with no legs?
-Ground beef.
+## Why do pirates not know the alphabet?
+They always get stuck at "C".